Sophos NDR – Eliminate Network Blind Spots

 Domain Generation Algorithm (DGA)

-This engine helps detect communications with command-and-control (C2) servers and other malicious domains, all without any known threat intelligence.
+This engine helps detect communication with command-and-control (C2) servers and other malicious domains, even without known threat intelligence.

 Session Risk Analytics (SRA)

-Identify anomalous features in network traffic, such as self-signed certificates or the use of non-standard ports.
-Together with other unexpected/suspicious activity, these characteristics indicate high risk that should be investigated.
+Identify abnormal characteristics in network traffic, such as self-signed certificates or the use of non-standard ports.
+Together with other unexpected/suspicious activities, these characteristics indicate a high risk that should be investigated.

 Data Detection Engine (DDE)

-This engine is designed to help detect systems on the network that are not managed by Sophos.
-On the one hand, this helps identify gaps in the coverage of authorized devices, as well as unauthorized, potentially malicious systems or devices.
+This engine is designed to help detect systems in the network that are not managed by Sophos.
+This helps to identify gaps in the coverage of authorized devices, as well as to detect unauthorized, potentially malicious systems or devices.

 Deep Packet Inspection (DPI)

-Deep packet inspection can be used to search the network for specific indicators of compromise.
-This could be a communication to a command-and-control server (C2) or a suspicious IP address that has no business being on your network.
+Deep Packet Inspection can be used to search the network for specific indicators of compromise.
+This could be communication with a command-and-control server (C2) or a suspicious IP address that has no business being in your network.

-Sophos NDR currently only comes as an MDR integration.
-This means that you need an active MDR license to be able to set up NDR at all.
-Since mid-July, XDR customers have also had the opportunity to try out NDR for free via the Early Access program.
+Sophos NDR is currently available only as an MDR integration.
+This means you need an active MDR license to set up NDR.
+Since mid-July, XDR customers have also been able to try NDR free of charge through the Early Access Program.

 As explained above, the Sophos NDR sensor (log collector) runs on a virtual machine (VM).
-Data is collected there and forwarded to the Sophos Data Lake.
-Currently, Sophos NDR supports “VMware ESXi 6.7” or later and “Microsoft Hyper-V 6.0.6001.18016 (Windows Server 2016)” or later.
+It collects data and forwards it to the Sophos Data Lake.
+Sophos NDR currently supports “VMware ESXi 6.7” or newer and “Microsoft Hyper-V 6.0.6001.18016 (Windows Server 2016)” or newer.

-Have I convinced you of the qualities and advantages of the Sophos NDR solution with this blog post, or at least made you curious?
-Customers with an MDR or XDR license have been able to register for Sophos’s Early Access Program since mid-July to try NDR for free.
-The EAP is scheduled to be unlocked from July to November 2023, according to Sophos.
+Has this blog post convinced you of the strengths and benefits of Sophos NDR, or at least made you curious?
+Since mid-July, customers with an MDR or XDR license have been able to register for the Sophos Early Access Program and test NDR free of charge.
+According to Sophos, the EAP is scheduled to run from July to November 2023.

-If you are not yet using XDR or MDR licenses and would like to try Sophos NDR, simply order them easily from our online store:
+If you are not yet using XDR or MDR licenses and would like to try Sophos NDR, you can simply order them through our online shop:

 - Intercept X Advanced with XDR